BenQuigley/BeetleCharm/README.rst

 To Do
 -----

-1. Deal with asymmetrical dots being reflected backwards
+1. Fix beetle being able to walk down bottom of screen